 You are welcome to bring your own lunch, however, if it needs to be refrigerated, bring a personal cooler.

-We will be offering on-campus lodging this summer.
-Or you may choose from a number of local inns, bed and breakfasts, and motels.
+We offer on-campus lodging for instructors and students during the summertime.
+Alternatively, you may choose from a number of local inns, bed and breakfasts, and motels.

 The Golden Stage Inn, just down the road in Proctorsville, offers a 25% discount for a stay of two or more nights.
 Phone: 802-226-7361